azuline/repertoire/docs/index.rst

 .. code-block::

-   repertoire :: a release-oriented music server
+   repertoire :: a music server for cataloguing and exploring large music libraries

-   Copyright (C) 2020 azuline
+   Copyright (C) 2021 blissful

    This program is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License as published by the Free